-2. Place the unit on firm ground that is relatively flat (less than 5° slope), and then block the wheels to prohibit movement.
-This will make it easier to level the unit.
+2. Place the unit on firm ground that is relatively flat (less than 5° slope).

+NOTE: Use the bubble levels (H) to level the unit.

-- 3. See Figure 3-1.
+- 3. Block the wheels to prohibit movement.
+This will make it easier to level the unit. - 4.
+See Figure 3-1.
 Pull the locking pin (A) on the tongue jack (E) and rotate the jack 90°.
 Reinstall the locking pin.
-Rotate the jack handle clockwise to raise the trailer tongue off the towing vehicle. - 4.
+Rotate the jack handle clockwise to raise the trailer tongue off the towing vehicle. - 5.
 A grounding stud (B) is located on the rear frame of the trailer near the left side outrigger.
-For grounding requirements, follow local, state, or National Electrical Code (NEC) guidelines. - 5.
+For grounding requirements, follow local, state, or National Electrical Code (NEC) guidelines. - 6.
 See Details C-D. Pull the locking pins (C) on the outriggers (D) and pull each outrigger out until the spring loaded locking pin snaps back into place.
 Pull the locking pin on each outrigger jack (F) and rotate each jack 180° so the jack pad is facing down.
-Reinstall the locking pin. - 6.
-See Detail E. Rotate each jack handle clockwise to start leveling the trailer.
+Reinstall the locking pin.

+- 7. See Detail E. Rotate each jack handle clockwise to start leveling the trailer.
 Adjust all three jacks by rotating their handles clockwise until they are firmly in contact with the ground.
-Continue until the wheels are approximately 1 in (2.5 cm) off the ground (G).

-7. Before raising the mast, it may be necessary to adjust the lamps.
+Continue until the wheels are approximately 1 in (2.5 cm) off the ground (G). - 8.
+Before raising the mast, it may be necessary to adjust the lamps.
 The lamps may be adjusted up, down, left, or right by aiming them in the desired direction.